 - Fatigue

-Keep in mind — patients may still be considered homebound even if they can leave the home infrequently for short excursions or for health care needs.
+Patients may still be considered homebound even if they can leave the home infrequently for short excursions or for health care needs.
 Some examples include:

 - Religious services